adn770/ppdf/docs/design-dmme.md

         allowing users to add their own images to a KB via drag-and-drop.
 The system automatically generates a description, classification, and thumbnail for the uploaded asset.
+    -   **Tiered LLM Configuration Panel**: An advanced settings panel that allows for fine-grained control over LLM configurations.
+It features a "Simple Mode" for basic setup and an "Expert Mode" that enables users to assign different models and Ollama server endpoints for distinct workloads (e.g., Game vs.
+        Ingestion).

 ---